50 Cent: 2002–2007: Mainstream breakthrough, Get Rich or Die Tryin, and The Massacre

 Interscope began funding and distributing for Jackson's label, G-Unit Records, in 2003.
-He signed Lloyd Banks, Tony Yayo and Young Buck as members of G-Unit, and The Game was later signed in a joint venture with Dr. Dre's Aftermath Entertainment.
+He signed Lloyd Banks, Tony Yayo, and Young Buck as members of G-Unit, and The Game was later signed in a joint venture with Dr. Dre's Aftermath Entertainment.
 G-Unit Records replaced Jackson's previous imprint, Rotten Apple Entertainment.
-50 Cent executive produced Lloyd Banks's June 2004 debut studio album, The Hunger for More, which achieved Platinum status in America.
-50 Cent also contributed vocals to Lloyd Banks's hit single, "On Fire".
-In March 2005, 50 Cent's second commercial album, The Massacre, sold 1.14 million copies in its first four days (the highest in an abbreviated sales cycle) and was number one on the Billboard 200 for six weeks.
+50 Cent executive produced Lloyd Banks's 2004 debut studio album, The Hunger for More, which achieved platinum status in the U.S. Jackson also contributed vocals to Banks's hit single "On Fire".
+In March 2005, Jackson's second commercial album, The Massacre, sold 1.14 million copies in its first four days (the highest in an abbreviated sales cycle) and was number one on the Billboard 200 for six weeks.
 He was the first solo artist with three singles in the Billboard top five in the same week with "Candy Shop", "Disco Inferno" and "How We Do".
-According to Rolling Stone, "50's secret weapon is his singing voice - the deceptively amateur-sounding tenor croon that he deploys on almost every chorus".
-50 Cent's video game, 50 Cent: Bulletproof was released in November 2005.
-50 Cent portrays himself and provides his likeness and voice in the video game, with the video game also featuring music from his first two studio albums.
+According to Rolling Stone, "50's secret weapon is his singing voice—the deceptively amateur-sounding tenor croon that he deploys on almost every chorus".
+Jackson's semi-autobiographical film Get Rich or Die Tryin', in which he starred, was released in November 2005.
+His video game, 50 Cent: Bulletproof was released the same month.
+He portrays himself and provides his likeness and voice in the game, which features music from his first two studio albums.